Marat Kazey: Last Stand

 Returning from reconnaissance, Marat and the chief of intelligence of the headquarters of the partisan brigade, Mikhail Larin, arrived on horseback early in the morning in the village of Khoromitskie, where they were to meet with Viktor Kukharevich, a messenger of the partisans.
 Larin went to the messenger, and Marat went to rest at his acquaintances Aksenchiks.
 Less than half an hour later, the battle began.
-The village was surrounded by the Nazis from the punitive Sonderkommando of the SS Dirlewanger division and the policemen.
+The village was surrounded by the troops from SS Sonderregiment Dirlewanger and the policemen.
 In the shootout, Larin died almost immediately.
 Marat managed to get to the bush at the edge of the forest.
 He fought to the last bullet, and then took up his last weapon - two grenades.
 He threw one at the Germans.
 The Germans, despite the losses, wanted to take him alive.
 When the Germans came close, Marat blew himself up with them with a second grenade, when they came very close.
 There are two versions: according to one version, Marat blew himself up and the Germans approaching him.
 According to another version, Marat deliberately blew only himself, so as not to give the Nazis a reason for a punitive operation in the village of Khoromitskie.